Did you know?

 a health care professional pronounces the death.

-Pronouncement of death isn’t required under BC law in these circumstances.
+If the form was completed in advance, pronouncement of death isn’t required under BC law.
 Even so, it’s widely recognized as sound clinical and ethical practice.
 It’s often done by a health care professional to give the family assurance and closure.

 If the deceased didn’t plan to die at home